 of tea, we may not be the right server for you.

 How does the economy work in ToM?

-through questing and selling items you find.
-It will not be possible to
+through questing, participating in DM events and selling items you find.
+It is not possible to

 obtain unlimited gold by selling stuff at a higher price than it can be